Cinemagraphe

 Stanley (Dudley Moore) is a hamburger-flipper at a fast food place called Wimpey's, working in silent anguish because he doesn't have the nerve to talk to the waitress (Eleanor Bron) that he is infatuated with.
 In despair, he attempts to hang himself in his tiny apartment, only for it to miserably fail, bringing down a water pipe, spraying liquid everywhere, when in walks George Spiggot (Peter Cook), dressed like a stage magician in black and red, with an offer to exchange Stanley's soul for seven wishes.

 Bedazzled isn't just a funny spoof of Faust, though it covers the basics of the Goethe tale, with the waitress Margaret (Bron) as the pursued love object instead of the traditional Gretchen.
-The script by Peter Cook and Dudley Moore also satirizes the Church of England, pop culture, youth culture, consumer culture, English bureaucracy, and human vices (the main feature in the film after our three actors is Raquel Welch as "Lust" talking in a faux-southern belle accent).
+The script by Peter Cook and Dudley Moore also satirizes the Church of England, pop culture, youth culture, consumer culture, English bureaucracy, and human vices (the main feature in the film after our three actors is Raquel Welch as "Lust").
 On top of all that, because of the year Bedazzled was made (1967), it is a time-capsule of "Swinging Sixties" London.

-Cook's Satan behaves very English and delivers theology to the viewer with a flat expression that doesn't give way to either scorn or praise, as if calm bewilderment about the English God is matched by the confusion in the society at large, and perhaps the confusion in Stanley's self-centered wishes (for example, when given a chance to save some poor hippies in a field from a bee-attack, Stanley refuses because 'I've only got four wishes left!')
+Cook's Satan behaves very English and delivers theology to the viewer with a flat expression that doesn't give way to either scorn or praise.
+It is as if calm bewilderment about the English God is matched by a confusion in the society at large, and amplifies the confusion in Stanley's self-centered wishes, for example, when given a chance to save some poor hippies in a field from a bee-attack, Stanley refuses because 'I've only got four wishes left!'

 Peter Cook's Lucifer claims there is a contest between he and God, each trying to amass a hundred-billion souls, and Lucifer is so far ahead in the 'game,' that he cannot help but win.
 When that occurs, he wants to ascend back into Heaven and be God's favorite angel again.
 He details some of why this would be wonderful, and it suspiciously sounds like the daydream of any number of would-be celebrities imagining the adulation of fame.